Ops

 Hot-Plugging Support

-OPS supports hot-plugging volumes on GCP, AWS, and Azure, allowing you to, at runtime, attach and detach volumes and mount/unmount filesystems.
+OPS supports hot-plugging volumes on GCP, AWS, Azure, and onprem allowing you to, at runtime, attach and detach volumes and mount/unmount filesystems.

 Accessing host filesystem from nanos guest using 9p